christofmuc/JammerNetz/README.md

     cmake --build builds

 This should have created a server binary as `builds/Server/JammerNetzServer` and a client binary as `builds/Client/JammerNetzClient`.

+To launch the server, just type

+    ./builds/Server/JammerNetzServer

+and it shall listen on port 7777.

 ## Changing the shared secret for encryption